 In accordance with 40 C.F.R. section 123.25(a)(12), states may omit or modify conditions to impose more stringent requirements.
-Attachment G contains standard provisions that supplement the provisions in Attachment D. During extreme wet weather, the Discharger may, at times, discharge fully treated wastewater through an emergency shallow water outfall to Lower San Francisco Bay.
-This Order exempts the Discharger from the reporting that Attachment G section 5.5.2 would otherwise require for these unauthorized discharges as long as they receive the treatment described in Attachment C.
+Attachment G contains standard provisions that supplement the provisions in Attachment D.

 This Order omits the federal conditions that address enforcement authority specified in 40 C.F.R. sections 122.41(j)(5) and (k)(2) because the State's enforcement authority under the Water Code is more stringent.
 In lieu of these conditions, this Order incorporates Water Code section 13387(e) by reference.